smartdevicelink/sdl_evolution/proposals/nnnn-adding-audio-file-playback-to-ttschunk.md

 ## Impact on existing code

-Describe the impact that this change will have on existing code.
-Will some SDL integrations stop compiling due to this change?
-Will applications still compile but produce different behavior than they used to?
-Is it possible to migrate existing SDL code to use a new feature or API automatically?

 This should not have an impact on the existing code base.
 If a newer proxy sends this request to an unsupported Core, Core would respond with `INVALID_DATA`, and the developer should be aware of that.
 The developer will also receive back the available `SpeechCapabilities` of Core in a successful `RegisterAppInterface` Response, so they will know if it is supported or not, and to have a contingency plan if not.

 If Core was to respond back with `SpeechCapabilities`, but the mobile side doesn't support it yet, no problems would arise, and a developer _could_ implement it themselves if they wished, although these would be developed simultaneously so this would most likely never happen.